jakubroztocil/rrule/README.md

   [python-dateutil](https://labix.org/python-dateutil#head-a65103993a21b717f6702063f3717e6e75b4ba66),
   which has the same non-compliant functionality.
 Note that you can get the original behavior by using a `RRuleSet` and adding the `dtstart` as an `rdate`.
+  To be clear in the RFC [here](https://icalendar.org/iCalendar-RFC-5545/3-8-5-2-recurrence-date-times.html) it is stated that "The DTSTART property defines the first instance in the recurrence set.
+The DTSTART property value SHOULD match the pattern of the recurrence rule, if specified.
+The recurrence set generated with a DTSTART property value that doesn't match the pattern of the rule is undefined."
+  Therefore a feed with a DTSTART that does not fit in the specified rules is non RFC compliant anyways.

 ```javascript
 var rruleSet = new RRuleSet()